 - While the smoker's heating up, prep your veggies.
 Cut the tomatoes in half (or quarters if they're big), core and halve the bell peppers, rough chop the onion, and halve the jalapeños.
 I usually remove the seeds from the jalapeños, but leave them in if you like it spicy!

-- Once everything's cut up, put all the veggies in a lightly oiled grill basket or tray if you have one.
+- Once everything's cut up, put all the veggies in a lightly oiled grill basket or wire rack if you have one.
 If not, put them on the grill grates or make a little foil packet.

 - Close the lid and smoke vegetables for about 90 minutes until the outside edges start to turn brown and look a little crispy.